joshtbcr/RequestSAVM/README.md

 ## Setup

-1) Download source code to local machine.
+1) Download source code to local machine and extract it.
-2) Go to Chrome extensions: Put this URL chrome://extensions/
+2) Go to Chrome extensions (You may put this URL: chrome://extensions/)
 3) Toggle Developer mode on right upper corner.
 4) Click 'Load unpacked' and select the folder with the source code.
 Make sure to pin the extension.